 The Institute staff will prepare a narrative summary of each application and a rating sheet assigning points for each relevant selection criterion.
 The Board of Directors may delegate its authority to approve TA and CAT Grants to the committee established for each program.
 The Board or the committee will review the applications competitively.

 A committee of the Institute's Board of Directors will review scholarship applications quarterly.
 The Board of Directors has delegated its authority to approve scholarships to the committee established for the program.
 The committee will review the applications competitively.
 In the event of a tie vote, the Chairman will serve as the tie-breaker.
-The Chairman of the Board will sign approved awards on behalf of the Institute.

 4. Partner Grants

 The Institute's internal process for the review and approval of Partner Grants will depend upon negotiations with fellow financiers.
 The Institute may use its procedures, a partner's procedures, a mix of both, or entirely unique procedures.
 All Partner Grants will be approved by the Board of Directors on whatever schedule makes sense at the time.